-Since the latter half of the first quarter of 2020, the COVID-19 pandemic and actions taken in response to it have negatively impacted the global economy and all financial markets.
-Since March 31, 2020, these conditions and the related financial impact have continued and, in some cases, worsened.
+The COVID-19 pandemic and actions taken in response to it have negatively impacted the global economy and all financial markets since March 31, 2020.
 Although the Company is not able to estimate the impact of the COVID-19 pandemic and the resultant economic circumstances on a long-term basis at this time, the COVID-19 pandemic could materially affect the Company's financial and operational results.
+The Company is closely monitoring its loan portfolio for effects related to COVID-19.
 See Item 1.A.
 Risk Factors for further discussion.